"Now don't you drink all that fruit juice right before you go to bed!"

 - Shion no Ou: Played for Drama; Shion suffers from haemophobia, fear of blood, due to her parents' murder.
 When she wakes up in Episode 3 with bloody sheets from her first period, the shock and trauma puts her in the hospital for several days.

 - Tentomushi no Uta: Hiyoko has a bedwetting problem, which often leads to her having to hang her panties and bedsheets to dry.
 This isn't too surprising, given that she is five.

 - Wandering Son:

-- Up until she began high school Maho slept in a bunk bed with her younger sibling.
-In an aversion to No Periods, Period, Chapter 30 showed her waking up in the night with bloody pajamas and sheets.
+- Up until she began high school, Maho slept in a bunk bed with her younger sibling.
+Chapter 30 shows her waking up in the night all panicky with bloody pajamas and sheets.

 - A flashback that shows trans woman Yuki had her first Nocturnal Emission at a school field trip as a child.
 She was embarrassed and confused but her future boyfriend Shiina didn't mention it when he caught her washing her underwear in the bathroom.